Relational Reasoning Network (RRN) for Anatomical Landmarking

-The \textit{RU} is the core component of the \textit{RRN} architecture and it is designed as a unit with $1$ \textit{DB}.
+The \textit{RU} is the core component of the \textit{RRN} architecture.
 Each \textit{RU} is designed in an end-to-end fashion; hence, they are differentiable.
 For $n$ landmarks in the input domain, the proposed \textit{RRN} architecture learns $n \times (n-1)$ pairwise and $n$ combined relations (global) with a total of $n^2$ \textit{RUs}.
 Therefore, depending on the number of input domain landmarks, \textit{RRN} can be either shallow or dense.
 Let $L_{input}$ and $\hat{L}$ indicate vectors of input and output anatomical landmarks, respectively.
 Then, two stages of the \textit{RRN} of the input domain landmarks $L_{input}$ can be defined as:

 where ${G_{\theta}}_i$ is the mean pairwise relation vector of the landmark $o_i$ to every other landmark $o_{j(j \neq i)} \in L_{input}$.
 The functions $f_{\phi}$ and $g_{\theta}$ are the functions with the free parameters $\phi$ and $\theta$, and $f_{\phi}$ indicates a global relation (in other words, combined pairwise relations) of landmarks.